Domestic Labour, Women’s Work, Servants and Exploitation

 The key is that it is unpaid work and 56 years after I joined the 1970 Women’s Movement it is still mostly women’s work.
 I quote again – “Without this type of labour people (humans) would not be able to survive both as individuals, and as society.” (https://czasopisma.uni.lodz.pl/foe/article/view/735)

 The fact is that human life depends on “Domestic Labour” that is unpaid and mostly women’s work.
-I will emphasise that this means family life, household hygiene, food preparation, care of babies, children and the sick, the disabled and the elderly.
-All these stages of our lives depend on a degree of unpaid domestic labour and care.
+I will emphasise that this means family life, household hygiene, food preparation, care of babies, children, the sick, the disabled and the elderly.
+All these various stages of our lives are dependent on some degree of unpaid domestic labour and care.

 The Google dictionary says a servant is a person who performs duties for others, especially a person employed in a house on domestic duties or as a personal attendant.
-A member of Parliament, a priest, a government official are all servants in employment, but the question becomes fraught when a wife serves her husband.
-Where are her boundaries and does he arrange them to a macho plan by some god or other?
+A member of Parliament, a priest, a government official are all servants in employment, but the question becomes fraught when a wife is expected to serve her husband.
+Where are her boundaries and does he arrange them to a macho plan ordained by some god or other?

 Are servants the lowest part of a class system?
-Isabel Colegate’s The Shooting Party and Kazuo Ishigura’s The Remains of the Day depicta changing class system where the “servants”, butlers, cooks and housekeepers, employed and paid by the “upper class”, are very skilled, knowledgeable and hard-working.
+Isabel Colegate’s The Shooting Party and Kazuo Ishigura’s The Remains of the Day depict a changing class system where the essential “servants”, butlers, cooks and housekeepers, employed and paid by the “upper class”, are very skilled, knowledgeable and hard-working.

-Does that mean that other ethnicities and othe social classes don’t need domestic labour and so do not survive.
+Does that mean that other ethnicities and other social classes don’t need domestic labour and so do not survive?
 That of course would be nonsense.
 All humans need domestic labour.
 The poorer the people are who provide care and domestic labour the more they will be exploited.
-The poorer people who need domestic help are, the more exploitative they will be.
+The poorer people who need domestic help are, the more exploitative they may be.

 The most extreme exploitation is slavery and indentured work which has existed as long as humans have needed help and enforced it.
 Consider the way domestic labour was shared out in villages, families and small communities.
-Consider that one of the reasons men (and their senior wives) wanted three more wives was because there was more work than was manageable by one wife once she had babies.
+Consider that one of the reasons men (and their senior wives) wanted more than one wife was because there was more work than was manageable by one wife with babies.
 (Read Lucy Mushita’s novel Chinongwa.)

-The working classes also depended on Domestic Labour, but this was often unpaid and kept within the family and done by grandmothers, spinster aunts, daughters not in education, and the wife.
+The traditional working class also depended on Domestic Labour, but this was often unpaid, kept within the family and done by grandmothers, spinster aunts, daughters not in education, and the wife.
 Today Domestic Labour is provided by machines that wash, cook and vacuum floors for us.
-We are promised robots to care for us in old age.
-Shopping is done online and arranged by Amazon.
-We eat Fast Food and Readymade Meals but before we sneer at people who employ domestic labourers at low rates we should remember the people working at low rates by Amazon, Food Factories, Industrial Farms, Fast Food Outlets and their cycling couriers.
+We are promised robots in the future to care for us in old age.
+Our shopping is done online and delivered by Amazon.
+We eat Fast Food and Readymade Meals but before we sneer at people who employ domestic labourers at low rates, we should remember the people who work at low rates for Amazon, Food Factories, Industrial Farms, Fast Food Outlets as well as the couriers on cycles who deliver the orders.
+These are people you use to serve you!
 Above all consider the workers in hospitals and care homes.
 How many of these people are illegal and underpaid migrants?
-Nowadays if you think you have never needed domestic labour you have probably outsourced it and have no children or dependent old folk to care for.
+If you think you have never needed domestic labour, you may just have outsourced it and have no children or dependent old folk to care for.

 Leave a Comment